ahmedjjameel/YOLO_OpenCV/README.md

-## Objected Detection based on YOLO and OpenCV
+## Object Detection based on YOLO and OpenCV

 Object detection, a subfield of computer vision, is primarily concerned with the identification and localization of objects in images or videos with a certain degree of confidence.
 An identified object is generally annotated with a bounding box, which provides information to the viewer about the object’s nature and location in the scene.